December Barn Door Gallery 2025

 -

-I’m Adeyemi Adebayo (he/him), a documentary photographer originally from Osun, Nigeria.
-My work centers on themes of home, belonging, migration, and the environment.
-With an academic background in Agriculture and a Master’s in Ecology and Population Genetics, I bring a scientific lens to my current MFA studies in Studio Art at the University of Massachusetts Amherst.
-My photography has been featured in Nataal and Oulun Ylioppilaslehti.
-In 2024, I was honored with the Frank and Folwell Photography Award, the ACDD Grant, the UMCA Eva Fierst Curatorial Fellowship, and a summer residency at the Factory of Willow.
+Adeyemi (he/him), born in Osun, Nigeria, is a documentary photographer interested in themes of home, belonging, migration, and the environment.
+He received his undergraduate degree in Agriculture and a Master's in Ecology and Population Genetics, and is currently doing a Master’s in Fine Arts at the University of Massachusetts.
+Adeyemi’s work has been featured in Nataal and Oulun ylioylioppilaslehti.
+He is the recipient of the Frank and Folwell Photography Award 2024, 2024 ACDD grant, 2024 University of Massachusetts UMCA Eva Fierst Curatorial Fellowship, and the Factory of Willow 2024 Summer Resident Artist.

 -